core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # OSCORE Header Compression {#compression}

-The OSCORE header compression defined in Section 6 of {{RFC8613}} is used with the difference that the payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.
+The OSCORE header compression defined in Section 6 of {{RFC8613}} is used, with the following differences.

+* The payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

+* In the first byte containing the OSCORE flag bits, the sixth least significant bit is set to 1 if the OSCORE message is protected using pairwise key material shared with a single group member as intended recipient.
+This is used, for instance, by the optimized mode defined in {{sec-optimized-mode}}.
+In any other case, and especially when the OSCORE message is protected as per {{ssec-protect-request}} and {{ssec-protect-response}}, this bit MUST be set to 0.
+This bit is registered in {{iana-cons-flag-bits}} of this specification.

 ## Examples of Compressed COSE Objects